inBeat/inbeat-website/content/top-influencers/tiktok/health/poland/_index.md

 ---
-title: Top 10 Health TikTok Influencers In Poland in 2023
+title: Top 10 Health TikTok Influencers In Poland In 2023
 description: >-
   Find top health TikTok influencers in Poland in 2023.
-Most popular hashtags: #dlaciebie #fyp #dc #viral.
+Most popular hashtags: #dlaciebie #dc #fyp #viral.
 platform: TikTok
-hits: 33
+hits: 25
-text_top: Analyze the top-rated TikTok profiles on inBeat.
+text_top: Analyze the best TikTok influencers on inBeat.
-text_bottom: Our search engine aggregates 33 TikTok influencers like this in Poland for you to pitch.
+text_bottom: Our search engine has 25 TikTok influencers like this in Poland for you to connect with.
 profiles:
   - username: "artybryja"
     fullname: >-